StephenTango/google-homepage/README.md

-This is my attempt at recreating the google homepage.
+This is my attempt at recreating the Google homepage.